rancher/rancher.github.io/rancher/v2.0/en/faq/index.md

 #### Will the networking options in Rancher v2.0 change?

-With 2.0, our users continue to have the option of using either Rancher’s IPSec or VXLAN overlay solutions, or using any of the third-party CNI networking plugins in embedded clusters.
-Because an imported cluster already has a networking plugin plugged in, Rancher supports it by default and doesn't force users to install our networking solutions.
-Users can continue to make their own networking choices.
+Yes.
+With 2.0, all RKE clusters will have the option to use flannel or Calico.

 #### Are you going to integrate Longhorn?